 - Recommendations concerning reappointment or tenure will be based only on work completed since the beginning of the initial probationary period (which may include the one or two years immediately preceding the candidate's appointment, if the candidate was granted probationary credit for those years).
 Recommendations concerning promotion will be based only on work completed since the initial probationary appointment (including prior service credit) or since the last promotion.
-So that the candidate's recent record may be reviewed in the context of his/her full career, all achievements should be listed, with a double bar separating work to be evaluated from earlier work.
+So that the candidate's recent record may be reviewed in the context of their full career, all achievements should be listed, with a double bar separating work to be evaluated from earlier work.

 Professional Data Sheet Categories

-Academic Preparation and Honors
+A. Academic Preparation and Honors

 Degree, institution, year, major, other education.

 B. Teaching Activities